-Though our entire household, even the resident teenager, is trying to keep their sugar-consumption low, we are a morning sweet-loving bunch.
+Though our entire household is trying to keep sugar-consumption low, we are a morning sweet-loving bunch.
 To keep things reasonable, I came up with this delicious recipe for vegan and gluten-free oatmeal breakfast cookies.
-Each bite is packed with rolled oat goodness, plus some other nutritious goodies, including flaxseeds, dairy-free yogurt
+Each bite is packed with rolled oat goodness, plus some other nutritious goodies, including flaxseeds, dairy-free yogurt, and cinnamon.

 As you might note, my cookies sometimes come in an interesting form, and these oatmeal breakfast cookies are no exception.
 I did make a batch of “regular” cookies, but we all prefer them in these perfectly portioned muffin shapes!
 You can use fun liners (they tended to puff a little more when using liners) or simply press them into muffin cups (silicone highly recommended) and pop out once slightly cooled.

-For Kylie, I made these oatmeal breakfast cookies egg-free, in addition to dairy-free (yes, they are vegan!), by using dairy-free yogurt, and added her favorite dried fruit, cranberries.
+For my niece, I made these oatmeal breakfast cookies egg-free, in addition to dairy-free (yes, they are vegan!), by using dairy-free yogurt, and added her favorite dried fruit, cranberries.
 For Tony, I used certified gluten-free oats.

 Special Diet Notes and Option: Oatmeal Breakfast Cookies

-When made as is, these oatmeal breakfast cookies are vegan, vegetarian, egg-free, gluten-free (be sure to use those certified gluten-free oats!), peanut-free, soy-free, and of course, dairy-free / non-dairy.
-For tree nut-free, simply use the pumpkin seed option or substitute your favorite nut-free add-ins, such as more dried fruit or allergy-friendly chocolate chips.
+For tree nut-free oatmeal breakfast cookies, simply use the pumpkin seed option.
+Or you can substitute your favorite nut-free add-ins, such as more dried fruit or allergy-friendly chocolate chips.

 - Preheat your oven to 350ºF and either grease or line 24 muffin cups (not necessary if using silicone muffin cups) or line a baking sheet with parchment paper or a silicone baking mat.